TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 18/Job 18.13.md

 ---

-The members of his body shall be devoured, [Yea], the first-born of death shall devour his members.
+The members of his body shall be devoured.
+The firstborn of death shall devour his members.